mcraiha/spine-unity-docs/Mix-and-Match.md

 		Skeleton skeleton = skeletonAnimation.skeleton;
 		SkeletonData skeletonData = skeleton.Data;

+		// Get the source skins.
 		var goldArmorSkin = skeletonData.FindSkin(inspectedArmorName);
 		var redGlovesSkin = skeletonData.FindSkin(inspectedGlovesName);

+		// Create a new skin, and append those skins to it.
 		Skin myEquipsSkin = new Skin("my new skin");
 		myEquipsSkin.Append(goldArmorSkin);
 		myEquipsSkin.Append(redGlovesSkin);

-		skeleton.SetSkin(myEquipsSkin);
+		// Set and apply the Skin to the skeleton. skeleton.SetSkin(myEquipsSkin);
 		skeleton.SetSlotsToSetupPose();
 		skeletonAnimation.Update(0);